sparrowhawktech/go-srm/README.md

-SRM stands for structure relationship mappin
+SRM stands for structure relationship mapping
 You can think about it as a minimalistic approach to something in bewtween an ORM and basic DTO-mapping with graph navigation, in go.

 As it is truly minimalistic, there are certain rules of engagement and restrictions: